TrasheRacer/TrasheRacer.github.io/docs/about.markdown

 permalink: /about/
 ---

-> making money out of half-a-tab banter since 2006
+> Blurring the line between fiction and sedition since 2006

-**THIS IS A WORK OF SPECULATIVE FICTION**

 Twitter: `@trashe_racer`